 Fascinated by the concept of word as image, Ward established his own studio in 2011 after stints as Head of Design at Grey in New York and agencies in London including CHI & Partners and MCBD.
 His clients include Calvin Klein, Adobe, Dior, Aesop, Google, Hennessy, Nike, Macy's, Gillette, Peugeot, the New York Times, Wired, the V&A Museum, Mulberry, Dockers, and (RED).

-Ward’s pieces have been recognized by D&AD, the Art Director's Club, Type Director's Club, and One Show, among others, and exhibited at L.A.’s Hammer Museum, Colette in Paris, Minneapolis’s Walker Art Center, London’s Exposure Gallery, and Governor’s Island, to name a few.
-He regularly holds talks and seminars, and has been a guest at Soho House, the Apple Store, TEDx Drexel, and the OFFF Festival.
+Ward’s work has been recognized by D&AD, the Art Director's Club, the Type Director's Club, Communications Arts and One Show, among others, as well as being exhibited globally at The Museum of The City of New York, The Cooper Union, L.A.’s Hammer Museum, Colette in Paris, Minneapolis’s Walker Art Center and London’s Exposure Gallery, to name a few.

 A regular public speaker, Craig has been previously a guest speaker at Soho House; the Apple Store; AIGA; TEDx Drexel, and the OFFF Festival in Paris - as well as at a variety of colleges and universities.